Maria Elizabeth Ranken

 Hugh John Arbuthnott1

-Hugh John Arbuthnott was born on 19 June 1924.1 He is the son of Lt.-Col. Hugh Arbuthnott and Jess Agnes Henderson.1 He married, firstly, Dorothy Ferguson Denholm, daughter of Sir William Lang Denholm, on 2 October 1954.1 He married, secondly, Elizabeth Jennings Calder, daughter of Alexander George Calder, on 18 August 1998.2
+Hugh John Arbuthnott was born on 19 June 1924.1 He was the son of Lt.-Col. Hugh Arbuthnott and Jess Agnes Henderson.1 He married, firstly, Dorothy Ferguson Denholm, daughter of Sir William Lang Denholm and Dorothy Ferguson, on 2 October 1954.1 He married, secondly, Elizabeth Jennings Calder, daughter of Alexander George Calder, on 18 August 1998.2 He died on 9 September 2010 at age 86.3

-Hugh John Arbuthnott was educated at Sedbergh School, Sedbergh, Cumberland, England.1 He gained the rank of Captain in the service of the Royal Engineers.1 He was educated at Emmanuel College, Cambridge University, Cambridge, Cambridgeshire, England.1 He fought in the Second World War, where he was mentioned in despatches and wounded.1 He graduated from Cambridge University in 1950 with the degree of Bachelor of Arts (B.A.).1 He graduated from Cambridge University in 1955 with the degree of Master of Arts (M.A.).1 He lived in 1999 at Ardmony, Rhu, Argyllshire, Scotland.1
+He was educated at Sedbergh School, Sedbergh, Cumbria, EnglandG.1 He fought in the Second World War, where he was mentioned in despatches and wounded.1 He gained the rank of Captain in the Royal Engineers.1 He graduated from Emmanuel College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1950 with a Bachelor of Arts (B.A.)1 He graduated from Emmanuel College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1955 with a Master of Arts (M.A.)1 He lived in 1999 at Ardmony, Rhu, Argyllshire, ScotlandG.1

 Children of Hugh John Arbuthnott and Dorothy Ferguson Denholm